tlsfuzzer/tlsfuzzer/CONTRIBUTING.md

 ### Static analysis

-To verify code quality, in Travis we're using `pylint` to verify that the code follows Python standards for code formatting and antipatterns (`diff-quality` is used to apply those checks only on new code).
+To verify code quality, in CI we're using `pylint` to verify that the code follows Python standards for code formatting and antipatterns (`diff-quality` is used to apply those checks only on new code).
 Additionally we use CodeClimate and lgtm CI services to provide similar checks.